 And my kids really love them too!

-However, if the popsicles you and your family are eating are a store-bought variety, chances are they contain added sugar (often in the form of high fructose corn syrup) and a host of other preservatives and ingredients you probably didn’t realize where in a fruity popsicle!
+However, if the popsicles you and your family are eating are a store-bought variety, chances are they contain added sugar (often in the form of high fructose corn syrup) and a host of other preservatives and ingredients you probably didn't realize were in a fruity popsicle!

 Take this example.
 It's one of the better options out there, and it still has more than 4-5 ingredients.
 I'm so happy to see that it doesn't contain high fructose corn syrup as the sweetener 🙂